-16. Tiering
+17. Tiering

-A common feature of Part D benefit structures and formularies is cost sharing tiers.
+A common feature of Part D benefit structures and formularies is cost-sharing tiers.

-- Tiered cost sharing means grouping Part D drugs into different cost-sharing levels within a Part D sponsor's formulary.
-Many plans group drugs into 3 or 4 tiers with lower tiers requiring less beneficiary cost-sharing than higher tiers, for example: - Tier 1: Generic drugs - Tier 2: Preferred brand-name drugs - Tier 3: Non-preferred brand-name drugs - Tier 4: High-cost drugs or "specialty drugs" - Thus, in evaluating whether a Part D plan should be recommended to a beneficiary, it is important to confirm not only that the beneficiary's drugs are on the formulary, but to also evaluate which cost sharing tier the drugs fall into.
+- Tiered cost-sharing means grouping Part D drugs into different cost-sharing levels within a Part D sponsor's formulary.
+Many plans group drugs into 3 or 4 tiers with lower tiers requiring less beneficiary cost-sharing than higher tiers, for example: - Tier 1: Generic drugs - Tier 2: Preferred brand-name drugs - Tier 3: Non-preferred brand-name drugs - Tier 4: High-cost drugs or "specialty drugs" - Thus, in evaluating whether a Part D plan should be recommended to a beneficiary, it is important to confirm not only that the beneficiary's drugs are on the formulary, but to also evaluate which cost-sharing tier the drugs fall into.

-17. Title Page- Part D Standard and Alternative Benefits
+18. Title Page- Part D Standard and Alternative Benefits

-18. Part D Plan Benefits
+19. Part D Plan Benefits

-- All Part D plans must cover at least the Part D standard benefit or meet the requirements for "alternative benefits." - Benefit structures that are not standard but instead are actuarially equivalent, are known as "alternative" coverage. - The standard benefit structure includes several coverage "phases" including: - o a deductible - o an initial coverage phase between the deductible and the initial coverage limit - A "coverage gap" phase between the initial coverage limit and the out-of-pocket threshold (this phase also used to be called the donut hole) - a catastrophic coverage phase that applies after the beneficiary reaches the annual outof-pocket threshold
+- All Part D plans must cover at least the Part D standard benefit or meet the requirements for "alternative benefits." - Benefit structures that are not standard but instead are actuarially equivalent, are known as "alternative" coverage. - The standard benefit structure includes several coverage "phases" including: - o a deductible - o an initial coverage phase between the deductible and the annual out-of-pocket threshold - a catastrophic coverage phase that applies after the beneficiary reaches the annual outof-pocket threshold

-19. Part D Benefits: Alternative Coverage
+20. Part D Benefits: Alternative Coverage

-- Alternative coverage is prescription drug coverage that is not standard coverage but is at least actuarially equivalent to standard drug coverage. - Actuarial equivalent means that the value of Part D benefits must be at least the same as the standard coverage.
-Alternative coverage must also: - not have an annual deductible that exceeds the annual deductible under the standard benefit; and - impose cost-sharing no greater than the standard benefit once the annual out-of-pocket threshold is met. - Alternative benefits may also be structured with some or all of the coverage phases that are part of standard benefits. - Some Part D plans may offer enhanced coverage for an additional monthly premium (known as enhanced alternative benefits).

-• Coverage enhancements may include, for example, a reduction of the deductible; coverage of excluded drugs and/or a decrease in the beneficiary coinsurance amounts.
+- Alternative coverage is prescription drug coverage that is not standard drug coverage but is at least actuarially equivalent to standard drug coverage. - Actuarial equivalent means that the value of Part D benefits must be at least the same as the standard coverage.
+Alternative coverage must also: - not have an annual deductible that exceeds the annual deductible under the standard benefit. - impose cost-sharing once the annual out-of-pocket threshold is met. - Alternative benefits may also be structured with some or all of the coverage phases that are part of standard benefits. - Some Part D plans may offer enhanced coverage for an additional monthly premium (known as enhanced alternative benefits). - Coverage enhancements may include, for example, a reduction of the deductible (including a waiver of the deductible for a subset of formulary tiers); coverage of excluded drugs, and/or a decrease in the beneficiary coinsurance amounts in the initial coverage phase.

-20. Standard Part D Benefits for 2024
+21. Standard Part D Benefits for 2026

-For 2024, the standard benefit requires the beneficiary to pay:
+For 2026, the standard benefit requires the beneficiary to pay: